lifp/jAdminLTE/README.md

 # jAdminLTE

-A java framework for admin based AdminLTE.
+A java web framework for admin based Spring and AdminLTE.